 The leading supplier of CPR level “HCP” courses within the Regina area is Regina First Aid Ltd. This training partner continues to be providing remarkable patron services and high quality programs from 2008.
 By having persistence for the best prices and outstanding service, Regina First Aid has risen to a leader of first aid and CPR / AED suppliers in Saskatchewan.
 Courses are provided regularly all through the week and at extremely competitive prices.
 All CPR “HCP” classes include training and recognition with the usage of automated defibrillators.
 Registration for a CPR course may be accomplished by way of phone, e mail or by on-line application.
 Personal CPR HCP / AED lessons and re-certifications are also available.
-Head over to Regina First Aid and register for the Red Cross CPR “HCP” and AED course in Regina that meets your schedule.
+Head over to Regina First Aid and register for the workplace approved CPR “HCP” and AED course in Regina that meets your schedule.

 CPR “HCP” Classes in Regina